fredericd/marcjs/README.md

 #### stream(stream, type)

-Returns a Readable/Writable stream based on a Node.js stream.
-Available **type** (see above for more info) are:

 Returns a readable/writable/duplex stream for specific serialisation format.
 The stream has a property `count` containing the number of record written/readen.